 In past years, the numbers was nothing to scoff at.
 Outside of just over 10 million in 2015, past years between 2016 and 2019 brought an average of 15 million players to Steam.
 This year’s numbers are a clear winner for Christmas gaming records.
 It’s also a nice sign that while the holidays might not have looked the same to many of us this year, we had something to keep us busy and sane.

 The big question for the gaming industry is whether or not an increased player count across all platforms continues in 2021.
 There are a lot of us hoping we see massive vaccinations and a return to somewhat normal this year.
 Some might be more optimistic or pessimistic, but the general consensus seems to be that things will trend back to a new normal in the next 6-9 months.
 If that’s something we see happen, then gaming’s huge boom experienced in 2020 will trend back down.
 Just what does gaming look like in a post-pandemic world?

 Overall, I think many people who fell away from gaming will stick with it.
 Others, maybe the more spur-of-the-moment shoppers who bought a Switch and don’t touch it often, will sort of abandon the hobby.
 Then there’s the rest of us who game regularly but just played more this past year.
-We might see a return to normal routines but I think we all have a new appreciation for what gaming can offer us.
+We might see a return to normal routines but I think we all have a new appreciation for what gaming can offer us after social distancing.
 Consoles like the Switch will continue to be a huge market, as will PC gaming, which always brings in millions of gamers each day.
 As Xbox Series X/S and PS5 availability increases, then that too will carry new and existing gamers into 2021 and beyond.

 How do you see your gaming habits changing in the New Year?
 Plus, did you play games on Christmas given the unorthodox year we’re having?
 If you have a story to share, then we want to hear it in the comments!
 Thanks for reading Comic Years for all things gaming, comics, and pop culture.